-If you are eligible for funding, you may receive up to 50 percent of the consultant's eligible costs for preparing the business plan or succession plan.
+If you are eligible for funding, you may receive up to 50 percent of the consultant's eligible costs for preparing the feasibility assessment and/or business plan.
 You may be eligible for the following over the life of the program (April 1, 2003 to March 31, 2008):

-- up to \$8,000 in funding for an individual applicant; - up to \$16,000 in funding for two participants; - up to \$24,000 in funding for three participants; and - up to \$25,000 in funding for four or more participants.
+- up to \$10,000 in funding for an eligible farming applicant; - up to \$20,000 in funding for two eligible farming participants; and - up to \$25,000 in funding for three or more eligible farming participants.

 Please note that total government assistance from federal, provincial, and municipal sources cannot exceed 75 percent of any eligible expenditures.
-Funding from more than one Agriculture and Agri-Food Canada source is not permitted.
 The Social Insurance Number (SIN), Business Number (BN) or GST Number is collected under the authority of the Income Tax Act for the purpose of reporting income.